purduesigbots/pros-docs/v5/tutorials/topical/wireless-upload.rst

 Change `IS_LIBRARY` to ``1`` and rename the library to something of your choosing.
 We recommend ``lib<robot name>`` or ``lib<team number>`` (e.g. ``lib7701``) to be unique enough to avoid cause naming conflicts with other cold images.
+When compiling, PROS will include this library as part of the cold image.
+Your library should only contain files you infrequently change so that you do not have to frequently upload the cold image.
 By default, the Makefile is set up to exclude your project's opcontrol.cpp, autonomous.cpp, and initialize.cpp files.
-If you change other files frequently, you can add lines like ``EXCLUDE_SRC_FROM_LIB+=$(SRCDIR)/myfile.c`` as needed. **An important caveat** is that code that goes into the cold image is **not** able to link against anything (call functions or use variables) in the hot image.
+If you change other files frequently, you can add lines like ``EXCLUDE_SRC_FROM_LIB+=$(SRCDIR)/myfile.c`` as needed.
+**An important caveat** is that code that goes into the cold image is **not** able to link against anything (call functions or use variables) in the hot image.
 An example of a modified Makefile's relevant lines is shown below:

 .. highlight: Makefile
 .. code-block:: Makefile